 When did they switch from generators to alternators?

-- Less Maintenance: Alternators require less maintenance, as they have fewer moving parts and do not need regular adjustments.
+- Reduced Maintenance: Alternators require less maintenance than generators, as they have fewer moving parts and do not require regular brushing or commutator maintenance.

 What year did generators come out?